Dedication of the Grand Junction Colorado Temple

-The Grand Junction Colorado Temple is scheduled to be dedicated Oct.
-19, 2025, by President Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles.
+The Grand Junction Colorado Temple was dedicated Oct.
+19, 2025, by President Jeffrey R. Holland, president of the Quorum of the Twelve Apostles.

 Timeline of the Grand Junction Colorado Temple